 Max Cantor played the role of Robbie Gould in the film.
 Max was the son of Broadway producer Arthur Cantor.
 They lived in the Dakota Apartments on West 72nd in NYC with John Lennon and other residents.
 Max attended Harvard University and died of a heroin overdose at the age of 32.

-The original version of the Cry to Me love scene featured Jennifer Grey (Baby) nude.
-But Jennifer Grey appearing nude in the film, did not do well in test screenings and it was taken out of the film and it does not feature in the deleted scenes in the 2007 20th anniversary DVD and no footage can be found.
+The original version of the Cry to Me love scene featured Jennifer Grey nude.
+But her appearing nude in the film, did not do well in test screenings and it was taken out of the film and it does not feature in the deleted scenes in the 2007 20th anniversary DVD and no footage can be found.

 The trivia items below may give away important plot points.